-Excellent execution is a skill many leaders lack.
+Most managers lack excellent execution skills.
 “Execution is the great unaddressed issue in the business world today.
 Its absence is the single biggest obstacle to success.
 Furthermore, it creates most of the disappointments that are mistakenly attributed to other causes.”
 Larry Bossidy and Ram Charan declared this in their book, Execution: The Discipline of Getting Things Done.
 In addition, studies show that only one in three change initiatives work.

 Poor Results the Norm not Excellent Execution

 Certainly, to compete effectively today companies and managers need to continually look for ways to improve performance.
-The customers’ are demanding and competition relentless.
-However, a few statistics demonstrate how poorly leaders execute their grand plans.
+Customers are demanding and competition relentless.
+However, these statistics demonstrate how poorly leaders execute their grand plans.
 For example:

 - John Kotter, the change master, says 70% of change initiatives fail.

 - A scant 10% of CEOs believe their companies can execute on their plans.
 Yet, 82% of CEOs say change is important to their companies.

 - Only 27% of new strategy considers the workloads of managers or employees.